Resources Toolkit

 Beyond Financial Resources

-Access: To check your Financial Aid and Scholarship Eligibility, visit AidLink
+Access: To check your financial aid eligibility, visit my.SDSU

-The Virtual Help Desk will be available Monday-Friday from 9:00am-5:00pm.
-Students will be able to get immediate assistance with not only Financial Aid & Scholarship questions but also University Bursar's Office questions that relate to student accounts/billing.
-You can access the virtual student financial center through the FA&S website.
+The Virtual Help Desk will be available Monday-Friday from 9 a.m.-5 p,m.
+Students will be able to get immediate assistance with not only financial aid and scholarship questions but also University Bursar's Office questions that relate to student accounts/billing.
+You can access the virtual student financial center through the Financial Aid website.

 Estimated wait time: Wait time can vary depending on situation and method.
-Email contact can typically be made within 3-4 days, Aidlink can be accessed immediately any time.
+Email contact can typically be made within 3-4 days, my.SDSU can be accessed immediately any time.

 UBO provides information and deadlines on financial aid disbursement, tuition, fees, and loans.
 Students can use this resource to get more information on SDSU costs and loan/grant distribution.